hortenciaarv/omni_ros2/README.md

 sudo apt install joystick jstest-gtk
 ```

-*Turn on the hotstop* Make sure that the hotspot is turned on so the Raspberry Pi, Jetson and the your Laptop are in the same network.
+*Turn on the hotspot:* Make sure that the hotspot is turned on so the Raspberry Pi, Jetson and the your Laptop are in the same network.
 The wifi name should something like "ecm2g-9d4759" and the password is "1243663215910"

 ## 2. Running the project